sav-che/TL-2/Authors/Abendroth, Wilhelm Friedrich {std. Abendroth}.md

-> [!cite] BHL link: this entry starts at [page 7](https://www.biodiversitylibrary.org/item/103858#page/19/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 7](https://www.biodiversitylibrary.org/page/33264768) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Abendroth, Wilhelm Friedrich (1802-1863), German clinical physician, born at Pirna nr.
 Dresden (Sachsen), educated at a secondary school at Meissen; studied medicine at the University of Leipzig 1820-1825 with a stay in Vienna 1824-1825 specializing in clinical medicine, Dr. phil.
-Leipzig 1825. (*Abendroth*).
+Leipzig 1825.
+**Abbreviated name**: *Abendroth*

 #### Herbarium and types